 The attention that big data, analytics and web crawling are getting in the business markets is huge but so is the potential that they hold for the future.
 Analytics and data-driven strategies have become an essential component for any business looking to stay competitive by successfully delivering measurable results.
 The knowledge of trends and predictions that comes from analyzing big data is being applied successfully in fields such as strategic planning, marketing, pharmaceutical research, CRM, and cyber-security.

-Year 2014 saw a proliferation in market projections and forecasts, an increased focus on applicability of relevant data on business dynamics and daily change in competitive dynamics through the insights provided by big data and web crawling.
+Year 2014 saw a proliferation in market projections and forecasts, an increased focus on applicability of relevant data on business dynamics and daily change in competitive dynamics through the insights provided by startups in Big Data and web crawling.
 As a part of its big data and analytics predictions for 2014, IDC, a research firm had predicted that the market for big data will reach $16.1 billion in 2014.

 According to the results of a report by NASSCOM and CRISIL Global Research and Analytics, the global Big Data market is expected to reach $25 billion by 2015, up from $5.3 billion in 2011.
 Another study by IDC, has predicted that the market for Big Data technologies will reach $32.4 billion by 2017.
 In other words, this is about six times the growth rate of the overall information and communication technology market.
-In light of this spurt of growth and interest, several new companies dealing in big data, analytics and web crawling are coming up around the world.
+In light of this spurt of growth and interest, several new companies dealing in Start-ups in Big Data, analytics and web crawling are coming up around the world.